Mechanisms of Evolution

 What is speciation?

-Speciation occurs whena. single population becomes two separate, genetically non-identical populations that are unable to interbreed due to changes which produce physical, biological or behavioural barriers.
-There are three processes which work in conjunction in speciation.
+Speciation occurs when a single population becomes two separate, genetically non-identical populations that are unable to interbreed due to changes that produce physical, biological or behavioural barriers.
+There are three processes that work in conjunction in speciation.

-Microevolution: Natural selection favours phenotypes which are best suited to the environment, and as populations change over time, their gene pool accumulates small changes in response to natural selection; called microevolution
+Microevolution: Natural selection favours phenotypes that are best suited to the environment, and as populations change over time, their gene pool accumulates small changes in response to natural selection; called microevolution

 Accumulation: Eventually a population accumulates so much change that a new species can be identified, which leads to speciation